Maharshi Karve Stree Shikshan Samstha: History

 On 14 June 1896, Karve started "Home for widows" along with the school for widows in a small village named Hingne in Pune.
 The Home for Widows was then named "Hingne Stree Shikshan Samstha" and the school was named "Mahilashram High School".
 Later the institution was renamed "Maharshi Karve Stree Shikshan Samstha".

 The institution has expanded and is running 60 educational units having diversified branches all over Maharashtra with units located at Pune, Wai, Ratnagiri, Nagpur, Kamshet, etc. All these units are meant only for girls.
 The institution has now established branches like engineering, architecture, management, nursing, fashion technology, vocational training institute, Etc.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.